Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

+- 0.9.8: Bug fixes and permission features
+   * Fix for issue #4 - AttributeError: 'NoneType' object has no attribute 'write' This error could be caused if a rollover occurred inside a logging statement that was generated from within another logging statement's format() call.
-- 0.9.8: Fix for PyWin32 dependency specification (explicitly require PyWin32)
+   * Fix for PyWin32 dependency specification (explicitly require PyWin32)
-    Ability to specify owner and permissions (mode) of rollover files [Unix only]
+   * Ability to specify owner and permissions (mode) of rollover files [Unix only]

 - 0.9.7/0.9.6: Fix platform specifier for PyPi